Labroides

 Please provide an example of the optical distortion you're claiming.
 The camera has a 24mm (35mm equivalent) lens.
 24mm wouldn't be considered "very wide angle" by any photographer worth his/her salt.
 My Venus Optics 12mm rectilinear lens would be considered "very wide angle".

-Regarding your other points, these can be overcome by flying closer to the subject.
 Not everyone is shooting landscapes where every element in the photo is equally distant from the camera.

 Any photographer worth his/her salt wouldn't exclusively shoot all their work with a 12mm super wide lens.